last release: April 2017

-- Ethanol spot and nearby futures prices rose in February even as RBOB gasoline prices declined.
-Ethanol futures prices have returned to near parity with gasoline.
+- Ethanol spot and nearby futures prices declined in March, even as RBOB gasoline prices increased.
+Ethanol futures prices average 10 cents lower than gasoline.

-- Prices of DDGs were unchanged and remain at a significant discount to maize prices as supplies increased and trade demand declined.
+- Prices of DDGs were down 1 cent and remained at a significant discount to maize price.

-- Ethanol production fell in February but continued to remain well above an annual pace of 16 billion gallons on strong export demand.
+- Ethanol production increased in March with additional days for processing over February, and continued to remain above an annual pace of 16 billion gallons.